dezashibi-c-projects/dthreads/README.md

 ## Contribution

-Please refer to [my coding style guide](https://github.com/dezashibi-c/.github/blob/main/coding_style.md) if you'd like to contribute.
+Please consider **discussion in the issue section** for adding features or changing behaviors beforehand and please refer to [my coding style guide](https://github.com/dezashibi-c/.github/blob/main/coding_style.md) if you'd like to contribute.

 ## License